jdrizin/respectablename/input/resume.md

 #### Chicago Botanic Garden - Glencoe, IL
 Database administrator - 9/2012 - 8/2013

- * Created and maintained a database and frontend for the collections and genetic components of the Zerega Lab's Artocarpus projects
+ * Created and maintained a database and frontend of 1200+ records for the herbarium collections and genetic components of the Zerega Lab's Artocarpus projects
- * Created distribution maps from collections data using R
+ * Generated distribution maps from collections data using R

 Field Leader and Lab Manager - 6/2011 - 9/2012

- * Collected data for a long-term field and garden study in Kensington, Minnesota
- * Managed an ongoing Hesperostipa spartea common garden project
+ * Devised a more efficient GPS protocol that saved at least 200 work-hours per year
- * Led the student research team in the field
+ * Led an 8-person student research team in the field and managed 12 volunteers in the lab
- * Managed a team of volunteers in the processing of material and data from the field season.
  * Coordinated the summer field assistant application process
- * Wrote R scripts to automate some lab procedures and improve efficiency
- * Designed and collected data in for a Master’s thesis project

 Research Assistant - 6/2010 - 9/2010

  * Collected data for a long-term field and garden study in Kensington, Minnesota
  * Designed and executed a protocol for georeferencing 15 years of survey data points
- * Managed an ongoing Hesperostipa spartea common garden project
- * Designed and collected data in preparation for creating a Master’s thesis project

 Research Assistant - 6/2007 - 8/2007

- * Collected data for a long-term field and garden study in Kensington, Minnesota
  * Designed a method of photographing field sites using kite aerial photography
  * Developed a system of field site strategic markings used to assemble aerial photographs for research